robinboncoeur/Art/docs/writing/Writing.md

 Mara said nothing.

-Lucy whispered, "A mood?"
+Lucy whispered, "A cone of silence?"

 Lisa choked.

 Mara pointed at Lucy without looking.

 "Costume room.
-Hem.
+Rails.
 Now."

-Lucy put the hat back on and strode away with injured dignity.
+Lucy put the hat back on and strode away with the wounded dignity of an offended gentleman adventurer.

-The delivery van arrived ten minutes later.
+The delivery truck arrived ten minutes later.

-I knew it had arrived because every capable woman in the building moved at once.

-That was the worst part.
+I could feel its arrival as much as hear it — every capable woman in the building moved at the sound.
+That was the hard bit: how smoothly everything shifted into take-delivery mode.

-Not the van.
-Not the wool.
-Not even the knowledge that bolts were heavy and I was useless to them.

-The worst part was how smoothly everyone knew what to do without me.
+And I had no role in it.

+Not anymore.

 Sarah went to the door.
 Mum took the invoice.
 Mara cleared the cutting table.
 Lisa opened the supplier tab and began checking numbers aloud.
 Lucy reappeared without the hat but still in the coat, because apparently a gentleman adventurer could be trusted with wool if properly supervised.

-I sat at the ledger and watched them.
+I sat and watched them.
+Lisa looked at me, at the laptop, and placed the open laptop in front of me.

+*So, I did have a role, after all.*

 A bolt of dark green wool came in first, wrapped in brown paper and plastic.
 Then charcoal.
 Then blue.
 Then a brown with a soft red undertone that made Mara's eyes narrow in approval.

-My hands twitched on my lap.
+My hands twitched at the keyboard.

-Celeste was beside me before I had decided whether to move.

-"No."

-"I didn't say anything."

-"You inhaled."

-"Am I not allowed to breathe now?"

-"Not in that tone."

-I looked down at the ledger.

-Lisa was still calling numbers.
+Lisa was calling numbers.

 "Green wool, twenty-eight metres."

 "Twenty-eight point four," Mum said from the invoice.

-Lisa corrected it.
+"Twenty-eight point four," Lisa said.

+I typed.

 "Charcoal, nineteen metres."

 "Check the edge," Mara said.
 "Last lot had a flaw."

 Sarah unrolled enough to inspect the selvedge.

-Lucy held the bolt steady, face suddenly serious.
+Lucy held the bolt steady, face now serious.

-Everyone was working.

-No one was performing grief over my inability to help.

-No one was punishing me either.

-That somehow made it harder to know where to put the ache.
+"The selvedge is fine, Mara."

+Lisa looked at me.

+With a start, I quickly looked for the entry in the worksheet, and added "selvedge clear."

+I felt like a first year attending a senior's debutante ball, wearing a dress borrowed from my big sister.

+How could I have lost rhythm so much in one month?

-Celeste's phone rang.
+And then, Celeste's phone rang.

-She glanced at the screen, frowned, and stepped towards the front window.
+She glanced at the screen, frowned, and stepped towards the open window.

 "Celeste Shelley."
+Her voice seemed softer because it was directed at the outside world.
 I tried not to listen, which meant I heard every word.

 "Yes, we're in the new premises now."